NY Wine & Grape Foundation Hosts Labor Compliance Session for Growers and Winery Owners

 “Growers should approach us and feel free to ask questions,” said Buckley.

-Melissa Buckley and Kristen Hibit, NYS Department of Labor, can be contacted here.
+Melissa Buckley and Kristen Hibit, NYS Department of Labor, contact information can be found on the NY state Department of Labor webpage.
 For specific clarification on labor laws please visit NYS Department of Labor and NYS Department of Labor: Farm Labor.

 Alex Koeberle ’13 is a viticulture research and extension assistant, Section of Horticulture, based at the New York State Agricultural Experiment Station in Geneva, NY.